onur-CK/BookLand/SEO_and_MARKETING.md

 - How to approach challenging books
 - Contemporary literature worth your time

-## Answering Key Questions About Our Business Model
+## Answering Key Questions About Our Business Model(walkthrough related questions)

 ### How will we leverage our niche focus into marketing success?